Salem Parkway (North Carolina): Interstate 40 "Bypass" changes

-Hawthorne curve
+Hawthorne Curve

 Since its opening in 1960, the Hawthorne Curve, a 10° S-curve overpass of Hawthorne Road, became an infamous accident-prone location; typically speed related, cars and trucks wrecking against the curve and in some cases jumping the guard rail and falling 35 ft off the overpass.
 Blame for the curve mostly fell on then Winston-Salem Mayor Marshall Kurfees, who is believed to have ordered the curve to protect political allies who owned businesses on Hawthorne Road and First Street.
 Kurfees spent the rest of his life denying the allegation, stating that the engineers designed it while he had no input to the project.
 Over the years, several studies were done and various little fixes were made to improve the situation including a reduced 45 mph speed zone, better guardrails and the installation of blinking lights and flashing warning signs.
 In January 1998, the first major improvement in 40 years started with the realignment of Hawthorne Curve.
 At a cost of $26 million, construction lasted for two years building a new overpass and reshaping the sharp curve to a more gentle one.
 It was completed seven months early in the middle of 2000.

 Brief Greensboro extension

-In February 2008, I-40 was rerouted onto new freeway south of Greensboro, becoming part of the Greensboro Urban Loop.
-The old route through Greensboro became an extension of I-40 Business, with a 6 mi hidden concurrency along I-40/US 421, between exits 206 and 212.
+In February 2008, I-40 was rerouted onto new freeway south of most of Greensboro, becoming part of the Greensboro Urban Loop.
+The old route closer to central Greensboro became an extension of I-40 Business, with a 6 mi hidden concurrency along I-40/US 421, between exits 206 and 212.
 This extended the route 20 mi, ending at a new terminus with I-85/I-40, near McLeansville.

 However, NCDOT officials received many complaints by local residents and motorists on the confusion between the new I-40 and I-40 Business.
-Another issue was that funding for construction and repairs on the old route was slashed since it was no longer designated as an Interstate (Interstate business routes are not officially part of the Interstate Highway System) On September 12, 2008, with permission from the FHWA, I-40 was moved back to its old route through Greensboro, decommissioning Business 40 through Greensboro.
+Another issue was that funding for construction and repairs on the old route was slashed since it was no longer designated as an Interstate (Interstate business routes are not officially part of the Interstate Highway System) On September 12, 2008, with permission from the FHWA, I-40 was moved back to its old route through Greensboro, decommissioning Business 40.